Matrix of domination: Intersectionality in court cases

 In the case, Jefferies v.
 Harris County Community Action Association, April 21, 1980, Dafro M. Jefferies claimed that her former employer failed to promote her to a higher position because of her race and sex.
-In 1967 she was employed by Harris County Community Action Association as a Secretary to the Director of Programs.
-She was later promoted to Personal Interviewer in 1970.
+In 1967 she was employed by Harris County Community Action Association as a secretary to the director of programs.
+She was later promoted to personal interviewer in 1970.
 Everything seemed to be moving in a positive direction for her.
 However, between 1971 and April 1974, Jefferies applied for promotions in various positions and departments without any luck.
-She realized that her employer was discriminating against her when two Field Representative positions opened.
+She realized that her employer was discriminating against her when two field representative positions opened.
 Jefferies immediately applied.
-However, the positions were already staffed by a white female and black male the same day that she was told about the vacant position.
-The company had purposefully told her about the open positions knowing that they were already filled by other staff members.
+However, the positions were already staffed by a white woman and black man the same day that she was told about the vacant position.
+The company had purposefully told her about the open positions, knowing that they were already filled.
 After several complaints to the company, on April 23, 1974 Jefferies was placed on probation.
 In June 1974, she was terminated from the job because she had called the company out for discriminating against her because of her race and sex.
 There was clear evidence of intersectionality in this case, she argued; she was not promoted to a higher position because she was both black and a female.
 However, the court ultimately disagreed with her, insofar as there existed zero concrete evidence to support her case.